zimmat/53functions/README.md

-14|shortest_word.js|takes a sentence as a parameter and returns the shortest word in the sentence and the length of the word 15|word_length.js|takes a sentence as a parameter and returns both the average word length rounded up & down 16|avg.js|takes a sentence as a parameter and returns the average word length rounded up 17| letter_map.js | Write a function that takes a sentence as the input.The function should return a map.
+14|shortest_word.js|takes a sentence as a parameter and returns the shortest word in the sentence and the length of the word 15|word_length.js|takes a sentence as a parameter and returns both the average word length rounded up & down 16|avg.js|takes a sentence as a parameter and returns the average word length rounded up 17| letter_map.js | Write a function that takes a sentence as a parameter.The function should return a map.
 The keys of the map should be the first letters from the words in the sentence.
-The values should be an array of any words in the sentence that start with the key of the map. given :  ` "Let's do this today"  returns {"L" : ["Let's"], d : ["do"], "t" : ["this", "today"]}`
+The values should be an array of any words in the sentence that start with the key of the map. `"Let's do this today"` should  return `{"L" : ["Let's"], d : ["do"], "t" : ["this", "today"]}`.
 18|start.js|takes a sentence as a parameter and returns the letter most words starts with.
 Using letter_map.js will be usefull.
 19|ends.js|takes a sentence as a parameter and returns the letter most words ends with.
 Using something similar to letter_map.js will be usefull.
 20|occurs_most.js|takes a sentence as a parameter and returns the letter that occurs the most